Salman100801/Readme/README.md

-### 👋 Hi, I’m Salman Bagwan
+## 👋 Hi, I’m Salman Bagwan
 - 👨‍💻 I’m a future computer engineer.
-- 👀 I’m interested in computers and am learning everything about Computers.
+- 💾 I’m interested in computers and am learning to work on live projects.
-- 🌱 I’m currently learning everything that will make me the best computer engineer.
+- 💻 I’m currently learning everything that will make me the best computer engineer.
+- ⚽ I am also a footballer(Pro).

 ## Education
 ### Sinhgad Institute of Technology and Science
-Pursuing Bachelors Degree in Computers.
+Pursuing Bachelors Degree in Computers.(TE)

 ### MAEER's, MIT Polytechnic, Pune
-Holding Diploma Degree in Information Technology
+Completed Diploma in Information Technology with an aggregate score 91.13%

 ## Languages and Tools